ghostwan/workspace-setup/README.md

 # Workspace setup

-The install_stack script is installing all the tools and apps that I need for my workspace.
+The stack.sh script is installing all the tools and apps that I need for my workspace.
 It's currently handling Mac OS X platform.

 This script is self contained (doesn't need any other script) and bootstrap itself (install all needed tools for it to work), the only things needed are a shell and curl.